nikwou/java-spark-example/README.md

     * Process data
     * Persist results in MySQL database

 The resulting MySQL database table - the "work product" - is then dumped and downloaded from the cloud server instance for further use and analysis.
 Creation and control of the cloud instance playbook is done by a Bash script.
-Using Docker is an alternative option, but currently, scripting appears to be easier and more flexible.
+Using Docker may be an alternative option; however, if the cloud instance is killed after processing, scripting appears to be easier and more flexible.

 ## The Java code